 If your home or business is victim to the growing rat problem in Vancouver, Surrey, and all Lower Mainland, then you need a reliable rodent pest control company.

 The word rodent means “to gnaw”.
-Rodents need to be inspected and controlled at the earlier possible stage of menace before it could lead any severe hassle conditions.
-There are various species of Rodents but the most often encountered species, which live closely with the human community, are the House mouse, Norway rats and roof rats which are widely represented as “Commensal Rodents” and live in greater Vancouver area.
+Rodents need to be inspected and controlled at the earliest possible stage of menace before it could lead to a more severe hassle.
+There are various species of rodents but the most often encountered species, which live closely with the human community, are the House mouse, Norway rats and roof rats which are widely represented as “Commensal Rodents” and live in greater Vancouver area.

 Roof rat moves within the premises of 98 to 164 ft and a house mouse within 10 to 33 ft.
 If the situation gets unstable its regular roaming condition will also tend to change, especially in a strange environment where they tend to expand the range of their roaming diameter.

 Rats tend to eat most of their food once a day, whereas mice will typically nibble a little throughout the day.
 Both Rats and mice remain active during the night when rats are pretty cautious in making their move and mice are very curious.
 Mice aggressively tend to bite anything they smell during their rounds.

 Rodents are capable of squeezing through narrow and deep hole; 1/4 inch for mice and 1/2 inch for rats.
 These species are not only found in homes, but also in warehouses, livestock facilities, restaurants, supermarkets, farm fields and food processing facilities.